A Twelfthnight Gala

 So the planning of more dancing and a longer guest list for Twelfthnight III got underway.
 Jim announced the party in the 300-member Ramsey Hill Associations newsletter and solicited a host house, and the Bergers made the successful offer.
 The board decided to hire maids and kitchen help, and rent or purchase china and paper napkins to supplement the pieces the Bergers could supply.
 Attendance had been free with voluntary donations the first two years; now, for the more lavish gala, $10 per person in advance became the admission fee.
 Jim developed simple black period-style maids uniforms and held a uniform-sewing party in late December.

 Maureen had trained the maids to adjust dresses, serve hors doeuvres, and keep their eyes lowered and their conversation noncommittal.
-Her sources included a classic 1880s manual: Mrs. Beetons Book of Cookery and Household Management (New Edition, ca. 1920; Revised Edition, Sterling, 1992), including an exhaustive chapter, "What Every Servant Needs to Know."
+She made an event planning check-list and her sources included a classic 1880s manual: Mrs. Beetons Book of Cookery and Household Management (New Edition, ca. 1920; Revised Edition, Sterling, 1992), including an exhaustive chapter, "What Every Servant Needs to Know."
 A modern source was Seven Days a Week: Women and Domestic Service in Industrializing America by David Katzman (University of Illinois Press, Urbana, 1981).
 The form for the invitations came from Correct Social Usage (New York Society of Social Culture, 1907).

 For more recipes, Jim consulted the party planning section of an 1881 cookbook, Buckeye Cookery (reprinted by the Minnesota Historical Society Press, 1988), and Modern Cookery, for Private Families by Eliza Acton (Longman, Brown, Green, and Longmans, London, 1855).